-Combining our once-in-a-lifetime Burgundy river barge experience with the rich history of Paris and the WWII chapter of France's north means over two weeks of cultural and gastronomical adventure you'll remember forever.
-Float by canal to medieval towns and pastoral vineyards, and indulge in plenty of free time to roam gorgeous centuries-old cities, gardens, and grounds.
+From our once-in-a-lifetime Burgundy river barge voyage to a deep dive into the rich history of Paris and the WWII legacy of northern France, embark on more than two weeks of unforgettable adventures in culture and gastronomy.
+Float by canal to medieval towns and pastoral vineyards, and enjoy plenty of free time to roam gorgeous centuries-old cities, gardens, and grounds.
 To resist France’s allure is futile – this experience is nothing short of revolutionary.

 Arrive at any time.